What has caused this illness?

 What treatment will my partner receive?

-Following assessment, a range of treatment options can include drug therapy, individual or group sessions focusing on psychological, social, physical and emotional factors related to their illness.
+Following assessment, a range of treatment options can include medication, individual or group sessions focusing on psychological, social, physical and emotional factors related to their illness.
+Medication leaflets can be provided.